System Impulse Response Correction Setup

+Use the System Impulse Response Correction Setup dialog to apply and configure a module's System Impulse Response Correction (SIRC) data.
 The SIRC correction data is a digital filter that is used to improve the response of the module's reference filters to more closely match an ideal receiver.
-If the module includes option IRC, the following additional capability is added:
+SIRC data is unique to a specific DCA-M or plug-in module's model and serial number.
+In most cases, SIRC is provided as Option IRC.

 - Enable non-standard reference receiver rates or bandwidths.
 (Requires module option IRC)